Support for research fellowship applicants

 Applicants should allow plenty of time to prepare their applications (~6 months) and are urged to contact CATO well in advance of the submission deadline.

 The Imperial College AHSC is keen to attract and cultivate the most promising clinical academic researchers in all clinical healthcare professions.
-A key priority for the AHSC is to increase the number of NMAHPPs (Nurses, Midwives, Allied Health Professionals, Healthcare Scientists, Pharmacists and Psychologists) engaging in clinical academic research and give them opportunities to bring their expertise and questioning minds to the research table.
+A key priority for the AHSC is to increase the number of NMAHPPs (Nurses, Midwives, Allied Health Professionals, Healthcare Scientists, Pharmacy Staff and Psychologists) engaging in clinical academic research and give them opportunities to bring their expertise and questioning minds to the research table.

 Activities to identify and develop the next generation of NMAHPP research leaders are overseen by the AHSC Education Committee and supported by the Clinical Academic Training Office.
 These activities include: